John-Beomseok-Kim/Hexeract/README.md

 3030 Aluminum Extrusion for liner rail Mouting | Lengths: (in Calculator or CAD) | HFSP6-3030 | 2
 1515 Aluminum Extrusion | Lengths: (in Calculator or CAD) | HFS3-1515 | (in Calculator or CAD)

-# Assembly Guid
+# Assembly Guide
+- Insart the **45mm hex head M5 screw** FIRST when prtting in the machanical components with the "P_Belt_Tensioner"
-- All the Brakets that attches to the 3030 aluminum extrusions will use **15mm button head M6 screws**
+- All the Brakets that attaches to the 3030 aluminum extrusions will use **15mm button head M6 screws** to attach
-- All the Brakets that attches to the 3030 aluminum extrusions will use **8mm socket head M3 screws**
+- All the Brakets that attaches to the 1515 aluminum extrusions will use **8mm socket head M3 screws** to attach
-- A rubber, wooden, or plasic hammer could be necessary to tap in the press fit components
+- A rubber, wooden, or plasic mallet/hammer could be necessary to tap in the press fit components

+## Recommended Tools: Qualtiy will matter to an extent
+- 2.5mm ball-end hex screw dirver
+- 4 hex allen wrench with ball-end
+- 5 and 6 mm hex allen wrench
+- Nipper
+- Rubber mallet
+- Ferrule Crimpers
+- Engineer PA-09
+- Engineer PA-05
+- PTFE based synthetic grease